GStreamer/gstreamer/markdown/application-development/advanced/pipeline-manipulation.md

   return 0;
   }
 ```

 ### Grabbing data with appsink

-Unlike appsrc, appsink is a little easier to use.
-It also supports a
+Unlike `appsrc`, `appsink` is a little easier to use.
+It also supports
-pull and push based model of getting data from the pipeline.
+pull and push-based modes for getting data from the pipeline.

 The normal way of retrieving samples from appsink is by using the
 `gst_app_sink_pull_sample()` and `gst_app_sink_pull_preroll()` methods
-or by using the “pull-sample” and “pull-preroll” signals.
+or by using the `pull-sample` and `pull-preroll` signals.
 These methods
 block until a sample becomes available in the sink or when the sink is
-shut down or reaches EOS.
+shut down or reaches `EOS`.

-Appsink will internally use a queue to collect buffers from the
+`appsink` will internally use a queue to collect buffers from the
 streaming thread.
 If the application is not pulling samples fast enough,
 this queue will consume a lot of memory over time.
-The “max-buffers”
+The `max-buffers`
 property can be used to limit the queue size.
-The “drop” property
+The `drop` property
 controls whether the streaming thread blocks or if older buffers are
 dropped when the maximum queue size is reached.
 Note that blocking the
 streaming thread can negatively affect real-time performance and should
 be avoided.

-If a blocking behaviour is not desirable, setting the “emit-signals”
+If a blocking behaviour is not desirable, setting the `emit-signals`
-property to TRUE will make appsink emit the “new-sample” and
+property to `TRUE` will make appsink emit the `new-sample` and
-“new-preroll” signals when a sample can be pulled without blocking.
+`new-preroll` signals when a sample can be pulled without blocking.

-The “caps” property on appsink can be used to control the formats that
+The `caps` property on `appsink` can be used to control the formats that
-appsink can receive.
+the latter can receive.
 This property can contain non-fixed caps, the
 format of the pulled samples can be obtained by getting the sample caps.

-If one of the pull-preroll or pull-sample methods return NULL, the
+If one of the pull-preroll or pull-sample methods return `NULL`, the
-appsink is stopped or in the EOS state.
-You can check for the EOS state
+`appsink` is stopped or in the `EOS` state.
+You can check for the `EOS` state
-with the “eos” property or with the `gst_app_sink_is_eos()` method.
+with the `eos` property or with the `gst_app_sink_is_eos()` method.

-The eos signal can also be used to be informed when the EOS state is
+The `eos` signal can also be used to be informed when the `EOS` state is
 reached to avoid polling.

-Consider configuring the following properties in the appsink:
+Consider configuring the following properties in the `appsink`:

-  - The “sync” property if you want to have the sink base class
+  - The `sync` property if you want to have the sink base class
     synchronize the buffer against the pipeline clock before handing you
     the sample.

-  - Enable Quality-of-Service with the “qos” property.
+  - Enable Quality-of-Service with the `qos` property.
 If you are
-    dealing with raw video frames and let the base class sycnhronize on
+    dealing with raw video frames and let the base class synchronize on
-    the clock, it might be a good idea to also let the base class send
+    the clock.
+It might also be a good idea to let the base class send
-    QOS events upstream.
+    `QOS` events upstream.

   - The caps property that contains the accepted caps.
 Upstream elements
     will try to convert the format so that it matches the configured
-    caps on appsink.
+    caps on `appsink`.
 You must still check the `GstSample` to get the
     actual caps of the buffer.

 #### Appsink example

 What follows is an example on how to capture a snapshot of a video
-stream using appsink.
+stream using `appsink`.

 ``` c
 #include <gst/gst.h>
 #ifdef HAVE_GTK
 #include <gtk/gtk.h>